-This High-Protein Beetroot Medi Bowl is an incredibly delicious and nourishing plant-based dinner option.
-It’s packed with 30 grams of protein and 18 grams of fiber per serving while also rich in iron, magnesium, zinc, potassium, vitamin C, and folate.
+This High-Protein Beetroot Medi Bowl is an incredibly delicious, plant-based, and heart-healthy dinner option.
+It’s packed with 30 grams of protein and 18 grams of fiber per serving, and is also rich in iron, magnesium, zinc, potassium, vitamin C, and folate.
 The combination of beetroot and dill not only enhances the dish’s flavor but also boosts its antioxidant and anti-inflammatory properties.
 And who can go past a bowl with a creamy sauce and baked cauliflower and potatoes on top?!
 Our super popular Mediterranean Potato Tzatziki Bowl is another one to check out if you’re looking for an easy midweek dinner option with lots of flavors that everyone will adore.

 Why This Recipe Works